heyheywill/MovieMe/README.md

   *   byGenre, byActor, and byRating are classes that will search for a movie that contains the respective characteristic.
 For instance, byGenre will search for movies that contain a user wanted genre (Ex.
 Comedy).
 Another example, byActor will search for movies that contain a user wanted actor (Ex.
 "Daniel Craig").
   *  Class Outputter will output the list of movies that meet the user's criteria.
   * Ask the user movie related questions that we will then save and use in our algorithms.
-  * Created singleton class so that the .csv database is accessible from anywhere in the program.
+  * CsvName class ensures that .csv database is accessible from anywhere in the program.
 Returns the .csv file that will be used for movieList.
   * Questionnaire class asks user a series of questions to answer, saves the user's answers, and then allows the algorithms to use the answers to suggest movies.

 ## Design Patterns